frontenddogma/web-development-glossary/manuscript/d.md

 : → Bug tracking system

 Definition of “Done”
 : A Scrum term that means a shared understanding of expectations that an increment must meet in order to be potentially releasable.
-The Definition of “Done” is mutually defined by the Development Teams of an organization’s Scrum teams.
+The Definition of “Done” is mutually defined by the Development Teams of an organization’s Scrum Teams.

 Delete, Add, View, Edit
 : A variation of CRUD.&nbsp;[†](#w-crud)